caymanh/developer-portfolio/README.md

 </p>

 ## URL
-The webpage can be access [here](https://caymanh.github.io/developer-portfolio/)
+The webpage can be accessed [here](https://caymanh.github.io/developer-portfolio/)